Skip the Stuff — Live the Day: Build Strong Mental Health with Ferris Bueller

 The Warrior Path

 Ferris’s eyebrow shot up.
-That clearly wasn’t the direction he thought this conversation was going.
+That clearly was not the direction he thought this conversation was going.

 And just like that, we were off.
-Ferris launched into three stories from his legendary adventures — each one packed with the kind of wisdom that made him choose experiences over stuff… and helped him build strong mental health!
+Ferris launched into three stories from his legendary adventures — each one packed with the kind of wisdom that showed why he always chose experiences over stuff… and how that helped him build stronger mental health.

 Lesson 1: The Art of the Day Off